Avasay-Sayava/Doodle-Thrive/README.md

 5. Save the ruleset

 ## Installation & Running
 The project is containerized using Docker.
-For running parts of the project, there are predefined bash files.
+For running parts of the project (Base server, API and the Website), there are predefined bash files.
 * **To enable the usage of the bash files**, you need to run this command in the root directory:
     ```bash
     chmod +x ./api-server.bash ./api-console.bash ./base-server.bash ./base-client.bash ./base-tests.bash ./website.bash